-BFGMiner is a software for mining coins which use SHA256 algorithm.
-It has the ability to mine Bitcoin on ASIC, FPGA, GPU or even obsolete CPU systems.
-It supports a range of systems, from Windows, to Arch, to Debian, to Gentoo, to OpenWrt, to Ubuntu.
-Similarly to CGMiner, BFGMiner is a piece of mining software that has been written completely in C, making it fast and free from bloatware.
+BFGMiner is software for mining coins that use the SHA256 algorithm.
+It has the ability to mining Bitcoin on ASIC, FPGA, GPU or even obsolete CPU systems.
+It supports a range of systems, from Windows to Arch, to Debian, to Gentoo, to OpenWrt, to Ubuntu.
+Similar to CGMiner, BFGMiner is a piece of mining software that has been written completely in C, making it fast and free from bloatware.
 It features dynamic clocking, monitoring, and remote interface capabilities (it is fully compatible with the abovementioned CGWatcher software).
-The last one is a useful feature as BFGMiners interface is text-based, similarly as with CGMiner.
+The last one is a useful feature as the BFGMiners interface is text-based, similar to CGMiner.

-Besides being very versatile, BFGminer has other features which include vector support, integrated overclocking and fan control, ADL device reordering by PCI bus ID, support for mining with free Mesa/LLVM OpenCL and for getblocktemplate decentralized mining protocol and also crypt mining support for both CPU and OpenCL (GPU).
+Besides being very versatile, BFGminer has other features, which include vector support, integrated overclocking and fan control, ADL device reordering by PCI bus ID, support for mining with free Mesa/LLVM OpenCL and for decentralized mining protocol, and also crypt mining support for both CPU and OpenCL (GPU).
 It can connect to various pools and will automatically stop connecting to unreachable pools, making your mining much more efficient.
-In depth information about the software can be found in their BitcoinTalk thread.
+In-depth information about the software can be found in their BitcoinTalk thread.

 MultiMiner is a desktop application for cryptocurrency mining and monitoring.
-It is available on Windows, Mac OS X and Linux and is capable of supporting mining with ASIC, FPGA and GPU hardware.
-It offers an intuitive and simplified interface which makes it easy for miners to switch between two currencies MM supports, Bitcoin and Litecoin.
+It is available on Windows, Mac OS X, and Linux and is capable of supporting mining with ASIC, FPGA, and GPU hardware.
+It offers an intuitive and simplified interface that makes it easy for the miner to switch between two currencies MM supports, Bitcoin and Litecoin.

 Nate has built an app called MobileMiner for your Android and iPhone.
-There is a MultiMiner Remoting component as well built into the MobileMiner app that lets you start, stop and monitor many standalone network miners as well such as the Bitmain Antminer S1, Avalon Miners and many more.
+There is a MultiMiner Remoting component as well built into the MobileMiner app that lets you start, stop and monitor many standalone network miners as well, such as the Bitmain, Antminer S1, and Avalon Miners, and many more.

 Some of its most often cited qualities include:

 - Free & open source: You don’t need to pay a single penny to start using EasyMiner.
-Source codes are available so you can customize it per your needs.
+Source codes are available, so you can customize them per your needs.